james-s-tayler/fullstack-developer-roadmap/README.md

 The entire inventory of skills _should_ be present in aggregate across the engineering organization you work in.
 This roadmap is a useful guide to plug gaps in your own knowledge or find a niche in your organization that isn't well understood and cover it.

-This list is aimed at developers working on B2B or B2C 'Line of Business' (CRUD) applications and assumes a SaaS model.
+This list is aimed at developers working on B2B or B2C 'Line of Business' (CRUD) applications and assumes a SaaS model with global presence.

 # Backend
 - A backend language